Cray-HPE/docs-csm/operations/package_repository_management/Manage_Repositories_with_Nexus.md

 kubectl -n nexus get secret nexus-admin-credential --template {{.data.password}} | base64 -d; echo
 ```

 The first command will return with username of the local admin account, and the second will return the password for the local admin account. \(Note the secret will not update or stay in sync if the username or password of the local account is changed.\).
-This account has the same permissions as an account creted in keycloak with the nx-admin role.
+This account has the same permissions as an account created in keycloak with the nx-admin role.

 ### Access Nexus with the Web UI